-Deb was born and raised in Victoria, British Columbia and made her debut as a vocalist at age 17 with the the rock band Hostage.
+Deb was born and raised in Victoria, British Columbia and made her debut as a vocalist at age 17 with the rock band Hostage.
 In 1997 she began fronting the blues band No Fixed Address.
 Her love of the blues had begun!
-Known for her dynamic voice and unique bluesy style, Deb has had the opportunity to work with some of Victoria's best musicians.
-Her CD was released in 2006 and has received excellent reviews.
+Known for her dynamic voice and unique bluesy style, Deb has had the opportunity to work with some of Canada’s best musicians.
+Her first CD was released in 2006 and received excellent reviews.
 The new album – Don’t Wait Up features Deb’s original songs and has received rave reviews and continue to dominate the music charts.
-Deb has been featured for many years at the R&B Fest, Vancouver Island Blues Bash and many local clubs.
-The Deb Rhymer Band hosts one of the most popular and long standing blues jams in the Pacific Northwest - Sunday Blues Services.
+Deb has been featured for many years at the various clubs and festivals and the Deb Rhymer Band hosts one of the most popular and long standing blues jams in the Pacific Northwest - Sunday Blues Services.
 Deb is also a founding member of the Victoria Blues Society.

 Andy was born in Vancouver and currently resides in Victoria.
 In his decades long career, he has toured, recorded with, and backed up an impressive roster of North American artists including: Harpdog Brown, Jack DeKeyser, Morgan Davis, Sherman Doucette, Big Joe Duskin, Rick Fines, Amos Garrett, Colin James, Steve Kozak, Robbie Laws, Ellen MacIlwaine, Big Dave McLean, Pinetop Perkins, Lester Quitzau, The Twisters, David Vest, Kenny "Blues Boss" Wayne, and many others.
 Locally, Andy has played the blues with the HouseCats, Bill Johnson, Slim & the Deuces, and Summer & the Sinners.

-Newest member Clayton O'Howe is no novice.
+Clayton O'Howe is no novice.
 Originally from Niagara Falls, he relocated to Vancouver Island in 1993.
 A seasoned professional bassist and composer, he has toured around the country in many styles including Progressive Rock, Blues, R&B, Country & Western and Rock & Roll.
 Clayton lays down a rock solid foundation for the blues, whether swinging or funky.